amroczeK/tribes-mesh-network/README.md

 ### Time (Leave this default as below)
 Network Time Server: ntp.ubuntu.com
 ```
-**NOTE: Restart the device using the prompt on the web interface to apply the changes.**
+**NOTE: Restart the device using the prompt on the web interface to apply the changes.
+Also the eth0 interface will be leased an IP address by the router it's connected to using DHCP.
+To find the assigned IP address, simply use a network scanning tool like Advanced IP Scanner, as pinging the hostname (RPi-GW-01) might not resolve.**

 5. Configure the Network settings for the Gateway Nodes within the HSMM-Pi web interface
 ```